Factbox: What looms for Greece after referendum

 But given Athens faces major debt payments later this month and is at the peak of a financial crisis that has forced it to shut banks, the president is likely to push for the formation of a cross-party, "national unity", interim government to continue talks with lenders and keep Greece afloat until elections are held.

 Pulling together such a government will not be an easy feat.
-Pro-euro parties like the centrist To Potami, the centre-left PASOK and the conservative New Democracy have signalled their willingness to take part in such a government.
+Pro-euro parties like the centrist To Potami, the center-left PASOK and the conservative New Democracy have signaled their willingness to take part in such a government.
 But together they hold only 106 seats in the 300-seat parliament.

 That would mean Syriza and its junior coalition partner - the right-wing Independent Greeks party - would have to support or join such a government to keep it going.
 Such a government would likely be led by a non-partisan or so-called technocrat; Former Prime Minister Costas Karamanlis made a rare public address urging Greeks to vote yes on Sunday, setting tongues wagging that he could be one such candidate.